Zakynthos Travel Costs: What a Week on the Island Actually Costs

 Quick Reference: Zakynthos Travel Costs at a Glance

-Hotel (mid-range, Zakynthos Town): $95–150/night depending on season
+Hotel (mid-range, Zakynthos Town): around $95–180/night depending on season, plus Greece’s accommodation fee

-Food: $15–25/person for lunch at a taverna; $25–45/person for dinner; ~$50–80/day for two
+Food: about $15–25/person for lunch at a taverna; $25–45/person for dinner; roughly $50–80/day for two

-Beaches: Mostly free — including Gerakas, Xigia, Kalamaki, and the clifftop viewpoints
+Beaches: mostly free — including Gerakas, Xigia, Kalamaki, and the clifftop viewpoints

-Total (per person, 7 days, excluding transatlantic flights): ~$800–1,100 mid-range
+Total (per person, 7 days, excluding transatlantic flights): roughly $850–1,200 for a mid-range trip

 Flights to Zakynthos